FinnE145/Command-Line-Interaction/readme.md

     ```
     python client.py
     ```
+    > Tip: Pass the URL of a public API instance as an argument (e.g. `python client.py https://example.com/api`).
+Note the lack of trailing slash.
-4. Follow the prompts to interact with the API.
+4. Follow the prompts and use `/help` to interact with the API.

 # API Information